CyberRaven/WebDir/README.md

 <br/><br/>
 ### **DISCLAIMER:**<br/>
-This tool was designed for those who want to test their own websites , I'm not responsible for your action!
+This tool is designed for those who want to test their own websites , I'm not responsible for your action!